HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Flickr

 You’ll require the Heaven benchmark tool quite often during GPU overclocking.
-First of all, benchmark your computer with stock settings to have a ground-point to relate to later on.
+First, benchmark your computer with stock settings for a ground point to relate later.
 Write down the information or take a screenshot for reference.

 During GPU overclocking, you should take a benchmark test after every alteration you make.
-This allows you to ensure whether the new suggested settings are stable or not.
-Also, it helps you keep safe GPU temps so that you do not harm the hardware.
+This allows you to ensure whether the new suggested settings are stable.
+Also, it helps you keep GPU temps safe so as not to harm the hardware.

 Overclock GPU Chip